nblagoev/Gmail.ps/README.md

 	$msg | Get-Label
     ```

-2. Get list of defined labels:
+2. Get a list of the defined labels:

     ```powershell
 	$gmail | Get-Label